 I work with many kinds of people generally ranging in age from 18 to 75.
 These include women, men, professionals, lawyers, homemakers and students, in college and from graduate and professional schools.
 About 20% of my practice is working with couples in all age ranges.

 Practicing Solution-Focused Psychotherapy means I focus on what a person or couple wants to change, develop or improve and how best to get there.

 In my work, experience counts.
 It means that I have seen many people and their problems over the year, and I have been able to see what works.
 Lots of experience means I have learned how to tailor the Solution-Focused Psychotherapy to the individual, the couple, or the group.

 The early 1990’s were pivotal for me as I launched a private practice, began consulting at William Mitchell College of Law, and trained in hypnosis.
 I am pleased to say I continue in all three areas.

 My Master’s of Social Work (MSW), at the University of Minnesota, focused on clinical work and family therapy.
 I am licensed at the highest level of practice in social work, a Licensed Independent Clinical Social Worker (LICSW).
-I am a Licensed Marriage and Family Therapist (LMFT), as well.

 The Culture of Law